jaredball/cipher-machine/README.md

-**Cipher-Machine**

-**Overview:**
+# Cipher-Machine

-This C program offers functionalities for text encryption, decryption, unary number representation, and string encoding.
-Users can utilize the following commands to perform operations:
+**Cipher-Machine** is a C program that provides a set of utilities for text manipulation, including encryption, decryption, unary number encoding, and string reversal.
+It supports a variety of commands that can be executed interactively.

+## Features

-- **encrypt:** Encrypts user input based on Caesar's cipher.
+- **Encrypt:** Encrypts user input using Caesar's cipher.
-- **decrypt:** Decrypts user input based on Caesar's cipher.
+- **Decrypt:** Decrypts user input using Caesar's cipher.
-- **unary:** Encodes a number into a unary code.
+- **Unary:** Converts a number into its unary representation.
-- **encode:** Encodes user input in reverse order.
+- **Encode:** Reverses the input string.
+- **Exit:** Terminates the program.

+## Commands Overview

+- `encrypt` - Encrypts the provided text using Caesar’s cipher by shifting each character by 5 positions.
+- `decrypt` - Decrypts the encrypted text by reversing the Caesar cipher (shifts characters back by 5 positions).
+- `unary` - Converts a non-negative integer to its unary code
+- `encode` - Reverses the order of characters in the input string.
-- **exit:** Exits the program.
+- `exit` - Exits the program.

-**Usage:**
+## Usage

-1. Run the program.
+1. **Start the Program:** Run the compiled `Cipher-Machine` program.
-2. Enter a command from the provided list.
+2. **Enter a Command:** Choose from the available commands (`encrypt`, `decrypt`, `unary`, `encode`, or `exit`).
-3. Follow the command format as specified.
-4. Perform multiple commands within one session.
+3. **Follow the Prompts:** Input any necessary data when prompted.
+Each command will specify its required input format.
+4. **Multiple Commands:** You can run multiple commands in a single session.
+The program will prompt for the next command after completing each one.
-5. Use "exit" to terminate the program.
+5. **Exit the Program:** Type `exit` to terminate the program.

-**Implementation Details:**
+## Implementation Details

-- **encrypt:** Shifts characters in the input string by 5 positions to encrypt the text.
+- **Encrypt Command:** Each character in the input string is shifted by 5 positions in the alphabet to encrypt the text.
-- **decrypt:** Reverses the encryption process by shifting characters back by 5 positions.
+- **Decrypt Command:** The decryption process shifts the characters back by 5 positions, reversing the encryption.
-- **unary:** Converts a non-negative integer input into unary code.
+- **Unary Command:** Converts the given non-negative integer into its unary representation, where `n` is represented as `n` ones.
-- **encode:** Reverses the order of characters in the input string.
+- **Encode Command:** Reverses the order of characters in the input string.

+---

+This version adds a clearer explanation of the commands and provides an example of how the program works, along with a basic structure for compilation and usage.